eaparks/effectiveJavaThirdEd/README.md

     Minus: classes without public of protected constructors can't be subclassed
     Minus: hard for programmers to find; mitigate with good names: from, of, valueOf, instance, getInstance, create, newInstance, get<Type>, new<Type>

+## Item 2 - Consider a builder when faced with many constructor parameters